-- Regular part-time employees are subject to the provisions contained in this section in lieu of the provisions in Article V, Section B.1 and B.2.
+- A. Regular part-time employees are subject to the provisions contained in this section in lieu of the provisions in Article V, Section B.1 and B.2.
 Part-time employees will continue to receive Floating Holidays in accordance with Article V, Section B.4. - B. Part-time employees receive a differential in lieu of the holidays provided to other BCEA employees in Article V, Section B, Subsection 2.
-The maximum total potential annual differential is equivalent to the value of eight hours for ten holidays plus four hours, for a total of 84 hours, at straight time.
-The value of these 84 hours is paid at the regular rate of pay over 26 pay periods, or at the value of 3.231 hours per pay period, and is prorated each pay period based on the number of hours actually worked and paid leave hours (excluding overtime) in that pay period.
-The per pay period prorated value is calculated each pay period by multiplying .0403875 by the number of paid hours during that pay period.
-The bi-weekly pro-rated hours resulting from the part-time Holiday differential calculation will be included in the bi-weekly part-time vacation and sick leave accrual.
+The maximum total potential annual differential is equivalent to the value of eight hours for twelve holidays plus four hours, for a total of 100 hours, at straight time.
+The value of these 100 hours is paid at the regular rate of pay over 26 pay periods, or at the value of 3.846 hours per pay period, and is prorated each pay period based on the number of hours actually worked and paid leave hours (excluding overtime) in that pay period.
+The per pay period prorated value is calculated each pay period by multiplying 0.0480769 by the number of paid hours during that pay period.
+The bi-weekly pro-rated hours resulting from the part-time Holiday differential calculation will be included in the bi-weekly part-time vacation and sick leave accrual. - C. Part-time employees that work on a City designated holiday are compensated at the overtime rate of one and one half (1 1⁄2) time for the hours worked.

-- C. Part-time employees that work on a City designated holiday are compensated at the overtime rate of one and one half (1 1⁄2) time for the hours worked. - 4.
-FLOATING HOLIDAYS - A. Full time employees are entitled to 16 hours of floating holiday time with pay, during the fiscal year.
+4. FLOATING HOLIDAYS

+A. Full time employees are entitled to 16 hours of floating holiday time with pay, during the fiscal year.

-Incentive Program employees are entitled to two and a half floating holidays (20 hours), for each contract year.
+Employees in the classification of Solid Waste Truck Operator are entitled to two and a half floating holidays (20 hours), for each contract year.